 Read our full Hisense U7G Android TV review.

-Our pick for the best budget 75-inch TV, the TCL 4 Series Roku TV is the best inexpensive model you’ll find in this size.
+The TCL 4 Series Roku TV is a seriously inexpensive model, and among the best you’ll find in this size.
 This 4K TV sells for less than $800, making it cheaper than many smaller premium 4K sets.
 It has good color accuracy and supports HDR10 — but not Dolby Vision — for improved contrast.
 It uses Roku’s system software, which provides one of the best smart TV experiences available and has plenty of apps to choose from.
 With a low lag time of 14 milliseconds, this set also will handle fast-paced gaming well.

 Read our full TCL 4-Series Roku TV (S435) review.

 For a basic Android TV with a big screen, we love the Sony Bravia X800H.
-It may not have QLED or the latest features seen on newer models, but the 2020 Sony can be had for ultra-affordable prices, even in this largest size.
-Boasting Android TV and all of the attendant features, like integrated Google Assistant and Chromecast, wide app selection, built-in content recommendations and plenty of customization options, it's a solid smart TV at any size or price.
+It may not have QLED or the latest features seen on newer models, but this 2020 Sony can be had for ultra-affordable prices, even in this largest size.
+Boasting Android TV and all of the attendant features, like integrated Google Assistant and Chromecast, wide app selection, built-in content recommendations and plenty of customization options, our review found it's a solid smart TV at any size or price.